<meta name="robots" content="noindex">

 25

-Licensing Program Analyst (LPA) Christine Kabariti arrived unannounced to conduct a case management - incident visit.
+Licensing Program Analyst (LPA) Christine Kabariti arrived unannounced to conduct a case management – deficiencies visit.
 LPA met with Administrator, Audrey Ann Salvador.

-No deficiencies were cited per California Code of Regulations, Title 22.
-This report was reviewed with Administrator, Audrey Ann Salvador and a copy of the report was provided.
+A deficiency was cited per California Code of Regulations, Title 22.
+See LIC809-D. This report was reviewed with Administrator, Audrey Ann Salvador and a copy of the report and appeal rights were provided.

 NAME OF LICENSING PROGRAM MANAGER: Jackie Jin